deshrit/video-converter/README.md

 ## Video converter

 This application assumes you are in debain based operating system.
+This application can remux `mkv` and `mov` video container format to `mp4` container format with existing codecs.

 1. Requirements:
 ```bash